TsoHost was founded in 2003 by the Paragon Internet Group. And to date, they have more than 250,000 customers.

 The reason?
 Three-fourths of your website traffic will leave if pages take longer than five seconds to load.

-We’re very worried about the first months when we started monitoring them.
-With two-second load time, it means that almost half of your traffic will leave the site and visit someone else, who has a much better loading time, at least under a second.
+We were very worried about the first months when we started monitoring them.
+With a two-second load time, it means that almost half of your traffic will leave the site and visit someone else, who has a much better loading time, at least under a second.

-However, the good news is that tsoHost has really stepped up their game during the past year and delivered a solid speed of 581 ms.
+However, the good news is that tsoHost has really stepped up their game during the past half a year and delivered a solid speed of 510 ms.

 Like many of the web’s top hosts, tsoHost features a simple one-click installation of CMS applications like WordPress, Drupal, and ZenCart.
 That means you can have a new site up within minutes, and possibly selling by the end of the day.